 How does it work in practice?

-Your limited company may decide to cover a key person’s life, or life + critical illness cover.
+Your limited company may decide to provide key person life cover or life and critical illness cover.
 It depends on the scope you require.

-The definition of a ‘key worker’ varies wildly – it may be the founding owner, the main key earner (such as a professional contractor), or someone else who has unique knowledge or skills.
+The definition of a ‘key worker’ varies wildly – it may be the founding owner, the primary key earner (such as a professional contractor), or someone else who has unique knowledge or skills.

-The policy itself is owned by the company, and the premiums are paid by the business, as a allowable business expense which will reduce your Corporation Tax bill.
+The policy is owned by the company, and premiums are paid by the business as an allowable business expense, reducing your Corporation Tax bill.

-If the key person becomes seriously ill (as defined by the terms of the insurance), or dies, the company will be the beneficary of a cash lump sum.
+If the key person becomes seriously ill (as defined by the terms of the insurance), or dies, the company will be the beneficiary of a cash lump sum.

-Yes, in most cases, your company should be able to offset the cost of premiums against Corporation Tax if you have chosen a term policy (brokers often recommend a term of 5 years or less).
+Yes, in most cases, your company can offset the cost of premiums against Corporation Tax if you have chosen a term policy (brokers often recommend a term of 5 years or less).

 Importantly, the cover must be in place to protect the company from a trading loss, not a capital loss.
 HMRC also states that “…the insurance term should not extend beyond the period of the employee’s usefulness to the company.”